ncordin/next-sqlite-admin/README.md

 - start the front server from the admin (with dev mode)
 - hide Bun error 500 page on production
 - add more Response types: redirection, image, etc...
-- add cookies to request, and setCookie to response
 - /admin should redirect to /admin/ automatically

 * dynamique controllers routing